zalando-incubator/clin/docs/README.md

 ```

 Where:
-- `id` - just a name, string with no additional constraints
+- `id` - just a name, string with no additional constraints.
 - `target` - the environment this step is executed against.
 The environment must
   be present in the [configuration](#configuration) file.
-- `paths` - array of paths to be processed.
+- `paths` - an array of paths to be processed.
 Each path will be scanned (non
-  recursively) for yaml files (`*.yaml` or `*.yml`).
-Each found yaml file is
+  recursively) for YAML files (`*.yaml` or `*.yml`).
+Each found YAML file is
   considered to be a resource manifest.
-- `env` - object with key-value pairs used for processing template variables in
+- `env` - an object with key-value pairs used for processing template variables in
   the discovered manifests.

 Include logic applies while processing the clin file (with one